🔶Save Detection Results

-This operator is used to save the detection results (JSON file) generated during the image detection process, along with the corresponding original images (multiple PNG images packaged as a ZIP file), to a specified local location.
-The data can be directly uploaded to an annotation website for use.
+This operator is used to save detection results (JSON files) generated during image detection workflows and corresponding original images (multiple PNG images packaged into a ZIP file) to a specified local location.
+The data can be directly uploaded to annotation websites for use.

 Usage Scenarios

-Image: The original input image corresponding to the detection results.
-The operator will save this image along with the detection results.
-If multiple images are input, only the first image is processed and saved by default.
+Image :Original input image corresponding to the detection results.
+The operator will save this image together with the detection results.
+If multiple images are input, by default only the first image is processed and saved.

 Parameter Description